codewarrier/codewarrier.github.io/content/posts/project-rhythm.md

 ## Processing grief

-Last year, my beloved puppy, Kensi, who was only four years old, passed away due to a medical condition known as Gastric Dilatation-Volvulus (GDV).
+Last year, my beloved puppy, Kensi, passed away due to a medical condition known as Gastric Dilatation-Volvulus (GDV).
+She was only four years old.
 Feeding Kensi was always a bit of a challenge; she had a voracious appetite and would eagerly consume her meals in mere seconds.
-Despite our attempts to break her feedings into smaller portions, our busy family often found it difficult to keep track of what had been fed and what was left.
-This sometimes resulted in accidental overfeeding, as Kensi never seemed to resist the temptation of food.
-It's been said that some dogs lack the ability to recognize when they've had enough.
+Despite our attempts to break her meals into smaller portions, our busy family often found it difficult to keep track of what had been fed and what was left.
+This sometimes resulted in accidental overfeeding.
+It's been said that some dogs lack the ability to recognize when they've had enough food.

 ![Kensi](/images/IMG_4761_Original.jpg)

 ## Redirecting grief - seeking a solution

 In my desire to address this issue for future dog parents, I began searching for a smartphone app that could serve as a reminder system.
-However, a noisy alarm that we'd simply dismiss wasn't the ideal solution.
+However, a phone app would both be impractical and a distrubance to the home; a noisy alarm would simply be dismissed.
+Not to mention, I realized it would be quite difficult to program an app for Android and iOS.
 I envisioned creating a "visual alarm" that would be unobtrusive yet noticeable to everyone in the household.
-My goal was to avoid the complexities of developing an iPhone or Android app and spare my family from the constant presence of a smartphone.

 ## The idea in simple terms
  - A hardware gadget with bright LEDs